 Deciding which property management path to choose depends upon the type of person the homeowner is and what their commitment level is realistically going to be.
 The basic question is whether they think they can manage all aspects of the property and maintain a high level of involvement with the process, or whether it is more prudent to turn the entire process over to a property management firm.
 Being a do-it-yourself landlord can be a rewarding and cost-effective way to manage a property if the individual has the right mentality and skill level.

-The first thing a Do-It-Yourself landlord must be is handy.
-There are many things that occur to a rental property through simple wear and tear that require anything from simple maintenance to heavy duty repair, and the landlord that has the skills to complete these tasks themselves can save a sizable amount of money.
-The Do-It-Yourself landlord must also have a good business sense and the capability to effectively screen potential tenants.
+The first thing a do-it-yourself landlord must be is handy.
+There are many things that occur to a rental property through simple wear and tear that require anything from simple maintenance to heavy-duty repair, and the landlord that has the skills to complete these tasks themselves can save a sizeable amount of money.
+The do-it-yourself landlord must also have good business sense and the capability to effectively screen potential tenants.

-The cost for property management firms usually is the first month’s rent and then 8 - 10% of the monthly rent, which can be a sizable amount, but the prospective landlord must determine the overall value of the service they provide as opposed to doing all the work themselves.
-While there are software programs and online subscription services that can assist in accounting and tenant selection, unless the landlord is completely committed, choosing to go with a professional property management firm might be the most cost effective and best overall route to take.
+The cost for property management firms is usually the first month’s rent and then 8–10% of the monthly rent (which can be a sizeable amount), but the prospective landlord must determine the overall value of the service they provide as opposed to doing all the work themselves.
+While there are software programs and online subscription services that can assist in accounting and tenant selection, unless the landlord is completely committed, choosing to go with a professional property management firm might be the most cost-effective and best overall route to take.

 Ready to do it yourself?
 Let us help you get started today.
 Click here to create your landlord and tenant forms now.